Statutory Holiday Assist

 The Statutory Holiday Assist feature automates the calculation of statutory holiday pay for employees who do not work on the holiday.

-It is available for Ontario, Alberta, British Columbia, and Quebec employers using Powerpay People with Daily Hours enabled.
+For employers using Powerpay People with Daily Hours enabled.
 Additional jurisdictions will be supported in future releases.

 When Statutory Holiday Assist is enabled, the Calendar tab.Closed From the People menu, select Calendar. displays and the statutory holidays available to your province display in the applicable month.